 Along the 592 mile long route, relay stations were built about every twelve miles, for passenger’s rest, food, and changing of horses.
 Soldiers were also posted along the pathway at Fort Downer, Fort Harker, Fort Monument, Fort Wallace, and other stops to protect the stations and the travelers from Indian attacks.
 However, the soldiers could not keep up with the furious Indians who felt their land was being invaded.

 Just a year later, Butterfield sold out in March 1866 to his rival, Ben Holladay, who in turn, sold it to Wells-Fargo the same year.
 During this time, the Kansas Pacific Railroad was also pushing towards Denver and by 1870, the stage line was no longer needed.

 During the trail’s heydays, it saw a number of colorful characters along its path, including Generals Custer, Sheridan, and Forsythe, Wild Bill Hickok, Wyatt Earp, John Wesley Hardin, Billy and Ben Thompson, Buffalo Bill Cody, and more.

-Today, the old trail continues to have markers placed along the route, and the Pond Creek Stage Station can still be seen in Wallace, Kansas.
-Several of the old forts that once protected the trail can also still be seen including Fort Hays, fort Harker, and Fort Larned.
+Today, the old trail is designated by markers placed along the route, and the Pond Creek Stage Station can still be seen in Wallace, Kansas.
+Several of the old forts that once protected the trail can also still be seen including Fort Hays, Fort Harker, and Fort Larned.
 Three museums are dedicated to the trail in Kansas, the Smoky Hill Museum in Salina, the Butterfield Trail Museum in Russell Springs, and the Fort Wallace Museum in Wallace.
 In Colorado; three “Mile Houses” remain in Parker, north of Parker, and in Denver.